Industry Guide

 Switzerland

-United Kingdom
+The United Kingdom

 Vatican City State

-How long do SEPA Instant Credit Transfers take to process?
+How long do SEPA transfers take?

 What are the benefits to using SEPA instant payments?

-But that’s not the only factor behind SCT Inst adoption — other benefits businesses can achieve from embracing SEPA instant payments include:
+But that’s not the only factor behind SCT Inst adoption.
+Other benefits businesses can achieve from embracing SEPA instant payments include:

 • Streamlined payments experience: The fast and always-available nature of SCT Inst payments simplifies financial transactions, making it suitable for a wide variety of use cases, including emergency payments, eCommerce purchases and last-minute bill settlements.
 SCT Inst can also be used in conjunction with other payment solutions, such as QR codes and SEPA Request-to-Pay, offering users access to a wider range of payment options.